smileinnovation/imannotate/README.md

 You may visit http://localhost:8080 to navigate application.

+To simplify development:

 - each change in Golang sources rebuild API (using "gin")
-- each change in Angular soruces refreshes the view in browser (live-reload)
+- each change in Angular sources refreshes the view in browser (live-reload)

 You may now use docker-compose to add Angular component, install packages, or Golang packages (with glide):